transparency-in-content-moderation/COMPARE/README.md

 # COMPARE (Content Moderation Policies and Reports) - Dataset

 This repository consists of three parts.
-We make available a dataset combining general information about 132 platforms with six links to websites where platforms report on different content moderation aspects [here](https://github.com/transparency-in-content-moderation/COMPARE/blob/main/data/COMPARE.csv).
+We make available a dataset combining general information about 132 platforms with six links to websites where platforms report on different content moderation aspects [here](./data/COMPARE.csv).
-Moreover, we provide the text of 76 community guidelines [here](https://github.com/transparency-in-content-moderation/COMPARE/tree/main/data/community-guidelines).
+Moreover, we provide the text of [76 community guidelines](./data/community-guidelines).
 For more information please refer to our [ICWSM paper](INSERT LINK).

-In this [folder](https://github.com/transparency-in-content-moderation/COMPARE/tree/main/src) you can find the scripts which were used to scrape and translate the community guidelines.
+In the folder [src](./src/) you can find the scripts which were used to scrape and translate the community guidelines.
 If you want to use our data, we kindly ask you to reference the corresponding paper.

 **Recommended Citation**: Nahrgang, M., Weidmann, N. B., Quint, F., Nagel, S., Theocharis, Y., & Roberts, M. E. (2025).
 Written for Lawyers or Users?
 Mapping the Complexity of Community Guidelines.
 Proceedings of the International AAAI Conference on Web and Social Media.